denten-books/plain-text/2-surface.md

 with the Armour Research Foundation writes in 1948 [@camras, 505].
 At the turn of the century, most of the developments in magnetic storage were aimed at sound recording.
-The use of magnetic medium for the storage of data did not take off in earnest until the 1950s.
+The use of magnetic medium for the storage of data did not take off in earnest until the 1950s [@dee, 1775].
 Yet, some of the early engineers advancing electro-magnetic storage and recording technology already conceived of their work as having impact on knowledge production broadly and on the history of the book in particular.
 Addressing the Franklin Institute on December 16th of 1908 Charles Fankhauser, the inventor of the telegraphone, said the following: